open-component-model/ocm-website/content/en/docs/controller-reference/api-reference/replication-controller.md

 </td>
 <td>
 <em>(Optional)</em>

-<p>Verify specifies a list signatures that should be validated before the ComponentVersion
+<p>Verify specifies a list signatures that must be verified before a ComponentVersion is replicated.</p>
-is marked Verified.</p>
 </td>
 </tr>
 </table>